awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

 }
 ```

-The following `CREATE TABLE` command uses the [Openx\-JsonSerDe](https://github.com/rcongiu/Hive-JSON-Serde) with collection data types like `struct` and `array` to establish groups of objects\.
+The following `CREATE TABLE` statement uses the [Openx\-JsonSerDe](https://github.com/rcongiu/Hive-JSON-Serde) with the `struct` and `array` collection data types to establish groups of objects\.
 Each JSON document is listed on its own line, separated by a new line\.
-To avoid errors, the data being queried does not include duplicate keys in `struct` and map key names\.
-Duplicate keys are not allowed in map \(or `struct`\) key names\.
+To avoid errors, the data being queried does not include duplicate keys in `struct` or map key names\.

 ```
 CREATE external TABLE complex_json (